-Our missions program currently gives a percentage of our yearly offering to our 6 missions programs.
-Rather than parcel a small amount we believe it is better to give a large gift to a few partner ministries to be more effective in our reach.
-Our Partners for the 2016 year are Uncle Dan with RBM and Denis & Cassie Nuwagaba to Uganda.
+Our missions program currently gives a percentage of our yearly offering to our missions programs and partners.
+Rather than parcel a small amount to many we believe it is better to give a large gift to a few partner ministries to be more effective in our reach.
+Our Partners for the 2018 year are: Denis & Cassie Nuwagaba to Uganda.
 The Orphan Outreach Childrens Daycenter in Latvia.
-The Foogles with PEP in the USA.
-THe Carews in CAR, and Any support you wish to send can be sent to the Church with Missions in the memo.
+The Foogles with PEP.
+THe Carews in Chad, Any support you wish to send can be sent to the GBC with Missions in the memo.

-Our missions goal is to partner with in-country ministries in the following countries: Central African Repubic, Chile, Latvia, Uganda, and the USA
+Our missions goal is to partner with in-country ministries in the following countries: Chad, Latvia, Uganda, and the USA

 2 Cor.
 4:8-10